 Aggressive action towards blacks is often the result of mistaken identity.
 But it seems that white people hardly ever “match the description” of any suspected criminals.
 Our trouble is, however, since we all look so much alike, you see, we are often mistaken for someone up to no good.
 But even so, find out who people are first and wait for an actual threat with a weapon before you kill them!
 I am not the only one who has said this, but we all are pretty sure that if Smith and Diallo had been white, those cops would have not been so quick to blow them away, no questions asked.

 I read that the police force in Salt Lake City has gone through an effective retraining program, and as a result, there has not been a single killing by a cop on an innocent civilian in several years.
 Minimum force is supposed to be used when apprehending somebody anyway.
 These cops have to learn not to be so quick to shoot somebody before they know what the situation is.
 Just because that black man “fits the description” of a reported suspect, does not mean that he is The Guy.
 “He had a gun,” they always claim.
 Just because he is reaching into his pocket does not mean that he is going for a gun.
 Wait and see what it is first before you shoot him.
-If it does turn out to be a gun, although it almost never is, just shoot the weapon out of his hand.
+If it does turn out to be a gun, although it almost never is, if he doesn’t comply when ordered to drop the weapon, just shoot it out of his hand.
 That should not be a difficult thing to do.
 They all have had weapons training.
 When someone is running away and the cop shoots them several times in the back, they were no immediate threat to the officer at the time, but he will still claim self-defense just the same.

 To let the cops tell it, they are never at fault.
 “I didn’t have a choice,” they will insist.
 Sure, you did.
 You could kill them or you could choose not to kill them.
 By shooting them, you made your choice.
 If they are running away, shoot them in the knee.
 They probably will stop running.
 Or how about equipping cops with tranquilizer darts instead of bullets, like they do with rogue animals?
 That way they could stop the fleeing suspect without killing them.
 Then if the suspect later turns out not to be the right person or not guilty of a suspected crime, at least their life will have been spared.